NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 R. Poll said that he uses this board often, though.
 Why does it not show his logon?

+Read to about [Step 1: Copy the `.fpg`....](https://casper-toolflow.readthedocs.io/projects/tutorials/en/latest/tutorials/rfsoc/tut_platform.html#step-1-copy-the-fpg-file-to-where-you-need-it) section.
+--> Realized I should not be sshd into the FPGA through ssh.
+--> I need to follow the tutorial and (while in a conda env *in* Clyde), start an ipython session and do what is listed in Step 2.

 # 11/27/2025

 ## Continuing first tutorial